 ASUS TURBO Nvidia GeForce RTX 2070 Super AMD may be a favorite to Linux gamers who don’t like to fuss with drivers, but Nvidia GPUs on Linux are also excellent.

 The Nvidia GeForce RTX 2070 Super has impressive specs, including 8 GB of DDR6 video memory, an 1800 MHz clock speed, and 2560 Nvidia CUDA cores.
-In addition, the GeForce RTX 2070 Super features one HDMI connector and three DisplayPorts, which is typical in contemporary, high-end GPUs.
+In addition, the GeForce RTX 2070 Super features one HDMI connector and three DisplayPorts, which is typical of contemporary, high-end GPUs.
 Furthermore, since the GPU is an “RTX” card, it will support all games that use “Nvidia RTX” raytracing technology!

 We discovered that the Nvidia GeForce RTX 2070 Super played every Linux video game without a hitch, as long as the third-party proprietary graphics drivers were loaded.
 However, the performance was noticeably lower while utilizing open-source drivers.